velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/the-camps.md

 "What in all ash was that!?"
 Egret cries, pointing.
 "Are-- are them Greens *bombing* us?"

-"Those aren't bombs, ma'am..."
+"Those aren't bombs, milady..."

 "Then what *are* they, Owl?"

-"Flares, I think, ma'am."
+"Look like flares to me."

 "...what are they *for?"*

-"Buggered if I know, ma'am."
+"Buggered if I know, milady."

 Egret growls.
 "Get all shifts out of the barracks and ready to fight.
 Go!"